eric041012/FizzBuzz/README.md

 the code are doing.
 For example, what's the Java version of Python's `and`?
 What's going on with that weird `for` loop?
 As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.
+[x]
+- [ According to the code, I was able to observe that symbol && seems to work as function of 'and' in python]
+- [In addition, I can see that for property in java is similar to what it is on python but symbol ';' in java is working as]
+- [',' in pyhton but in java, you always have to use {} in every condition while you don't have to in pyhton.]

-- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.